-Located in west-central Texas, San Angelo has a diverse population of more than 95,000 and is the county seat of Tom Green County.
-The city is a regional center for trade, agribusiness, healthcare, and recreation.
-It is home to Goodfellow Air Force Base, Angelo State University, and several national manufacturing firms.
+Located in west-central Texas, San Angelo has a diverse population of more than 100,000 and is the county seat of Tom Green County.
+The city is regional center for trade, agribusiness, healthcare and recreation.
+It is home to Angelo State University, historic Fort Concho and Goodfellow Air

-San Angeloans enjoy 250 days of sunshine a year and an average temperature of 65 degrees.
-Rainfall average 20.5 inches a year.
+San Angelo enjoys 250 days of sunshine a year and an average temperature of 65 degrees.
+Rainfall average is 20.5 inches a year.

-Home to two large medical facilities, San Angelo is an important regional medical center that provides a full range of care from family practice to open heart surgery.
-In addition, the city has a cancer treatment center, private psychiatric hospital, adult day care facilities, and several rehabilitative therapy centers.
-More than 200 doctors and other health care professionals live and work in San Angelo.
+Home to numerous award-winning medical facilities, San Angelo is an important regional medical center that provides a full range of care from family practice to open heart surgery.
+The city has a cancer treatment center, private psychiatric hospital and several rehabilitative therapy centers.
+More than 200 doctors and other health care professional live and work in San Angelo.

 San Angelo has been a regional center of commerce and good food since the 1880s.
 Today, a large climate-controlled mall, major discount department stores, antique shops, specialty shops, a thriving artistic community, and a variety of grocery and drug stores are located throughout the city.
 Reflecting its culture and heritage, San Angelo is famous for great steaks and Mexican food restaurants, but it also offers a rich variety of other cuisines.